keatinl1/Active-Suspension-Controller/README.md

 Figure 3: Operating point
 </p>

 The operating point is where the line at an angle of $cos^{-1}(0.5912)$ intersects the root locus.
-A gain of 1159344 sets this operating points.
+A gain of 1159344 sets this operating point.

 ## 3 - Stability Margins using Bode plot